23 surgeries & more to come. Please help us raise money for Megan to offset the cost of her medical expenses due to Hypermobility Syndrome.

-Joint Hypermobility Syndrome is a painful connective tissue disorder.
+Hypermobility Syndrome is a painful genetic connective tissue disorder.
 All money raised would go towards current and upcoming medical bills, physical therapy, medication, bracing, travel and lodging expenses, as well as temporary relocation to Vail, CO for continued care.
 Please donate if you can. $1 goes a long way.
-Our first goal is to raise $10,000

-Throughout my daughter's surgeries, recoveries, doctor's appointments, physical therapy appointments, and all the severe pain she lives with, Megan managed to earn 2 Associates Degrees and is a member of Phi Theta Kappa honor society.
+Throughout my daughter's surgeries, recoveries, doctor's appointments, physical therapy appointments (most of which are all out of state) and all the severe pain she lives with, Megan managed to earn 2 Associates Degrees and is a member of Phi Theta Kappa honor society.
 She was accepted into Northeastern Illinois University this year but had to decline due to medical circumstances; she is thinking of getting a psychology degree.
 In August 2012 Megan was accepted to volunteer as a camp counselor at the WI Alliance Burn Camp.
 Due to medical reasons she had to decline.
 Instead of being a camp counselor she resorted to plan B. Megan used her ability to draw and donated 2 pictures for auction instead.
 Unfortunately the condition of her shoulders and shoulder blades has deteriorated and she is not able to draw at this time.

 This upcoming year is going to be very challenging.
 The tentative plan is as followed.
 In January we will travel to Kentucky so Megan can have surgery on her left shoulder blade because the muscle transfer that she had done in 2011 is either really loose or detached from her shoulder blade.
 She will be braced for 4-6 weeks.
 This is going to be hell all the way around because she has no motion in her right shoulder.
 She literally only has motion at the elbow and wrist.
 6 weeks after the left shoulder blade surgery, she will have Botox injected into her muscle to "paralyze" it.
 This is to prevent her muscle from contracting and ripping the newly reattached muscles off the bone.
 In April we will travel to Vail, CO to have the reverse total shoulder replacement on her right shoulder.
 This procedure is not typically done on people Meg's age because it lasts approximately 10-15 years; however, Megan's right shoulder is that of a 78 year old woman.
 She was diagnosed with chondrolysis which is an irreversible rapid breakdown of the joint cartilage causing severe arthritis.
 A reverse total shoulder replacement is very different than a standard shoulder replacement that you hear of regularly.
 This procedure will permanently reverse the position of the ball and socket with a metal ball and socket.
 After both of these procedures are done, we will need to stay in CO for an extended time so Megan can do physical therapy to rehabilitate both shoulders.
 If this were not enough, Megan has nerve injuries to both shoulders, as well as continued instability in her left shoulder.
 We don't know what the treatment will be for those issues yet.
 These 2 shoulders create just one big mess which doesn't allow Meg to drive or hold a job.